-This means there will be a reference point on site at all times for staff.
-A first port of call system is in place to ensure that a senior DPCP is available for advice at all times.
+There will be a reference point for safeguarding available at all times for staff.
+A first port of call system is in place to ensure that a senior LDPS is available for advice at all times.
 All staff have in-house safeguarding and child protection training to at least the minimum requirement, in line with statutory guidance.